 A family day at a theme park can be a brilliant but also a wildly stressful experience.
 There are lots of freebies and help at most theme parks that can make your family outing a fantastic day to remember.
 First of all, you can get free tickets for your whole family or concessions for you as a carer of a disabled child depending on their needs.
-You can also queue jump, get priority parking and autism awareness wristbands for your child.
+You can also queue jump, get priority parking as well as autism awareness wristbands for your child.

 Free Theme Park Tickets for The Whole Family